erikdubois/Themes-Icons-Pack/README.md

 But fair warning your icon or theme selection manager will have a LOT of choices then.

+#installation_deb.sh

-	1. installation_deb is for linux mint, ubuntu, debian, elementary and all derivatives of debian using apt-get
+is for linux mint, ubuntu, debian, elementary and all derivatives of debian using apt-get

+#installation_archlinux.sh (beta folder)

-	2. BETA : installation_archlinux is for Archlinux and all derivatives using pacman and packer (alternative for yaourt)
+is for Archlinux and all derivatives using pacman and packer (alternative for yaourt)

 For testing purpose I made also a